philippgille/hello-netcoreapp/README.md

 - `scripts/`: Contains scripts for building the app and creating release artifacts
     - The `*.ps1` scripts are for use in Windows (PowerShell), the `*.sh` scripts are for use in Linux.
 - `appveyor.yml`: Configuration file for AppVeyor (Continuous Integration and Deployment cloud service)
-- `Dockerfile`: The Dockerfile for building a Docker image for Linux containers with the app
-- `Dockerfile.nano`: The Dockerfile for building a Docker image for Windows containers with the app
+- `docker/`: Dockerfiles for building Docker images for Linux and Windows containers with the app

 Build
 -----